selmanozturk/IrregularBird/README.md

 IrregularBird
 =============

-This project written by Selman ÖZTÜRK.

 Completely Free for non-commercial use.

-Written with JAVA like as FlappyBird.
+Written with JAVA like Flappy Bird.

-Bize Her Yer TRABZON!
-contact : selmanozturk61@gmail.com
+contact : selmanozturk061@gmail.com